Israeli apartheid: Historical comparisons

 In 2001, an NGO Forum ran separately from the World Conference against Racism in the nearby Kingsmead Stadium in Durban, from 28 August to 1 September.
 It consisted of 3,000 NGOs and was attended by 8,000 representatives.
 The declaration the NGO Forum adopted was not an official document of the conference.
 The final NGO document called "for the reinstitution of the UN resolution equating Zionism with racism" and "the complete and total isolation of Israel as an apartheid state".

+Former US President Jimmy Carter wrote the 2006 book Palestine: Peace Not Apartheid.
+His use of the term "apartheid" was calibrated to avoid specific accusations of racism against the government of Israel, and carefully limited to the situation in Gaza and the West Bank.
+In a letter to the Board of Rabbis of Greater Phoenix, Carter made clear that he was not discussing the circumstances within Israel but exclusively within Gaza and the West Bank.
+In a 2007 interview, he said: "Apartheid is a word that is an accurate description of what has been going on in the West Bank, and it's based on the desire or avarice of a minority of Israelis for Palestinian land.
+It's not based on racism...This is a word that's a very accurate description of the forced separation within the West Bank of Israelis from Palestinians and the total domination and oppression of Palestinians by the dominant Israeli military."

 By 2013, the analogy between the West Bank and Bantustans of apartheid-era South Africa was widely drawn in international circles.
-In the U.S., where the notion had previously been taboo, Israel's rule over the occupied territories was increasingly compared to apartheid.
+In the US, where the notion had previously been taboo, Israel's rule over the occupied territories was increasingly compared to apartheid.